brendandawes/SonicSculptures/README.md

 ![Flip](808State_.png?raw=true "Model")

-Created by Brendan Dawes for the DesignMCR 10 x 10 exhibition that took place in Manchester 18th September – 21st September 2014.
+Created for the DesignMCR 10 x 10 exhibition that took place in Manchester 18th September – 21st September 2014.

 Each model was created in Processing, scaled, made hollow and printed on a Makerbot Replicator 2 3D Printer.

+Download each model and use your favourite 3D printer or 3D printing service to create your own exhibition.

 Note that because of the support structure required, printing times are considerable.
 Therefore using an online printing service such as Shapeways may be fairly costly.